ChanseNTaylor/NoteTakingApp/readme.md

 ### Usage
 The light bulb icon in the top right of the page is for switching between light mode and dark mode.
 I tend to prefer dark mode in most applications.
 I did my best to make sure none of the colors were too harsh.

-The "Call Note Stats" dropdown contains that tells you ..* The number of notes in "New" status
+The "Call Note Stats" dropdown contains that tells you:
+* The number of notes in "New" status
-..* The number of notes in "Incomplete" status
+* The number of notes in "Incomplete" status
-..* The number of notes in "Do Later" status
+* The number of notes in "Do Later" status
-..* The number of notes in "Complete" status
+* The number of notes in "Complete" status
-..* The number of all notes
+* The number of all notes

 The "+ New Note" button creates a box that contains a text area for typing important notes, a select dropdown for changing the status of each individual note, and a delete button for removing a particular note entirely.